On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Notation and Preliminaries

-One of the early triumphs of topology is the Brouwer's fixed point theorem. \begin{theorem}[Brouwer's Fixed Point Theorem] Let $B^d(R)=\Bp{x\in\R^d\middle|\|x\|\leq R}$ be a $d$-dimensional ball with radius $R$.
-For every continuous function $f:B^d(R)\to B^d(R)$, there exists $x\in B^d(R)$ such that $f(x)=x$. \end{theorem} This theorem can be generalized from a ball $B^d(R)$ to any convex closed bounded set. {Most celebrated and common applications of Brouwer's fixed point theorem are in game theory, Economics, and the study of equilibria of dynamical systems.} \begin{definition} \emph{Differntial} $Df:\R^d\to\R^{d\times d}$ is defined as $\displaystyle Df(x)_{ij}=\partial f_i(x)/\partial x_j.$ \end{definition} Since $f(x)$ can be approximated linearly in a small neighborhood around $x$, $Df(x)$ describes the local behavior of $f$ around $x$.
+\begin{definition} \emph{Differential} $Df:\R^d\to\R^{d\times d}$ is defined as $\displaystyle Df(x)_{ij}=\partial f_i(x)/\partial x_j.$ \end{definition} Since $f(x)$ can be approximated linearly in a small neighborhood around $x$, $Df(x)$ describes the local behavior of $f$ around $x$.
 More specifically $Df(x)_{ij}$ describes the rate the $i$-th dimension of output changes with regard to the $j$-th dimension of input.
 Hence an invertible $Df(x)$ (equivalently one with $\det Df(x)\neq0$) indicates that $f$ behaves well around $x$ in the sense that no small neighborhood containing $x$ is collapsed to be lower dimensional after the application of function $f$.
 The next theorem, known as the Inverse Function Theorem, formalizes this intuition. \begin{theorem}[Inverse Function Theorem] Let $x\in\R^d$ satisfy $\det Df(x)\neq0$, then there exist open sets $U\ni x, V\ni f(x)$, such that $f$ is bijective between $U$ and $V$. \end{theorem} One of the key concepts in algebraic topology is homotopy. {Roughly speaking, two {continuous} functions are homotopic if one can be continuously deformed to the other.} \begin{definition} \emph{Homotopy} is a function class $\Bp{f_t:\R^d\to \R^d\middle |t\in[0,1]}$ such that the associated $F:\R^d\times[0,1]\to\R^d$, defined by $F(x,t)=f_t(x)$, is continuous.
 For two functions $f,g:\R^d\to \R^d$, they are \emph{homotopic} if there exists a homotopy such that $f_0=f,f_1=g$. \end{definition}

 Now we are ready to introduce Brouwer degree, a generalization of the idea presented in \Cref{thm:brouwer}.
 Degree theory is another powerful tool to prove surjectivity. \begin{definition} (\cite[Definition 1.2.4]{DincaMawhin2021}) Let $\Omega\subset\R^d$ be an open bounded set {and $\overline{\Omega}$ be its closure.
 Let} $\overline{f}:\overline{\Omega}\to\R^d$ be the restriction of $f$ on $\overline{\Omega}$. {Then for any value $y\notin f(\partial \Omega)$ (i.e, any $y$ to which no $x$ on the boundary of $\Omega$ maps),} the Brouwer degree is defined by